 - Complete all general requirements for undergraduate admission by the appropriate deadlines.

-- Complete and submit a 400–600 word Honors Program essay by November 15 (for Early Decision and Early Action candidates), December 15 (for Early Decision II candidates) or February 1 (for Regular Admission candidates).
-This essay is in addition to the Common Application and Application Supplement required by the Office of Undergraduate Admission.
+- Complete and submit a 400–600 word Honors Program essay by November 15 (for Early Decision I and Early Action candidates), December 15 (for Early Decision II candidates) or February 1 (for Regular Admission candidates).
+This essay is in addition to the Common Application and Application Supplements required by the Office of Undergraduate Admission.
 The essay may either be uploaded with the Common Application at the time of submission or may be uploaded within the Admission Portal after submitting your Undergraduate application.

 Eligibility & Deadlines for Second-Year Students

 Selection into the Honors Program for rising sophomores is determined by the Honors Program Director.
-Because the program adheres to strict enrollment numbers, the number of open spaces is very limited, and the selection process is extremely competitive and rigorous.
-A select number of outstanding sophomore applicants are invited to join the Honors Program each fall.
-Rising sophomore students chosen for the Honors Program are recognized for their superlative intellectual achievements at Emerson.
+Because the program adheres to strict enrollment numbers, the number of open spaces is very limited.
+A select number of sophomore applicants are admitted into the Honors Program each fall.
+Rising sophomore students chosen for the Honors Program are recognized for their intellectual and creative achievements at Emerson.